marvinb16/EAB/README.md

 EAB
 Version 0.1 - Alpha Build

 EAB is a all in one program requiring a few addons which aid and help in cultivating and growing plants/herbs/vegitables.
 The goal is a gui with temperature readings, growing times, humidiy, temperature control, lighting, and automated cycles.
 These can be adjusted any time and fully customizable.
-This is my first major programming project so bear with the bugs.
+This is my first public programming project so bear with the bugs.
 I will be using a Raspberry Pie with a custom made GUI Program.

 Coding Languages:
  * Python